suefeng/earth-meteorite-landings/README.md

 It was installed with `npx create-next-app@latest`

 This app uses `Node.js 18.17.1`.
 Make sure you have that first.
-I added a `.nvmrc` and `.tool-versions` depending on if you are using NVM or asdf for the Node.js package manager.
+I added a `.nvmrc` and `.tool-versions` depending on if you are using NVM or asdf for the Node.js package manager, so it should work automatically if all goes well.

+`node --version` should return something like `v18.17.1`.

 Next, run this to install the modules: